Eynesbury - Exford

 The labour market in Eynesbury - Exford demonstrates typical performance when compared to similar areas across Australia

-Eynesbury - Exford has a skilled workforce with well-represented essential services sectors.
-As of June 2025, its unemployment rate is 4.9%, having increased by 2.7 percentage points from the previous year.
+Eynesbury - Exford has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate in June 2025 was 4.9%, with an estimated employment growth of 2.9% over the past year.

 Frequently Asked Questions - Employment